XDCWeb3Domains/restfulAPI/README.md

 ```
 ### Get a domain default from address
 Get a domain default from a user's address, requiring the user to set the default domain name initially.
+This will designate one of your domain to represent your account and act as your cross-platform Web3 username and profile.
+You can only have one Primary Domain per wallet address and can change it at any time.
+Steps to "Set Primary" domains:
+1. Goto dApp: xdcdomains.xyz/app
+2. Connect wallet, show the list of created domains, click the Set Primary button below each domain (you need a gas fee to complete the transaction), reload the dapp to see the results shown above.

 Endpoint: https://app.xdcdomains.xyz/api/domains/getDomain?address=xdc3c16183c1c0e28f1a0cb9f8ee4b21d0db2&network=mainnet